-Butchart, S., Ekstrom, J., Sharpe, C J, Symes, A. & Taylor, J.
+Butchart, S., Derhé, M., Ekstrom, J., Sharpe, C J, Symes, A. & Taylor, J.

 Recommended citation for factsheets for more than one species: BirdLife International (2016) IUCN Red List for birds.
 Downloaded from

 Threatened birds of the world 2004 CD-ROM and BirdLife International (2008) Threatened birds of the world 2008 CD-ROM.
 These sources provide the information for species accounts for the birds on the IUCN Red List.